emad-elsaid/emad-elsaid.github.io/source/content/posts/git as messages queue.md

 Now you have a queue of messages that can't be altered, communicated between servers and all data saved in a git repository.

-This idea is flexible and can modified for several use cases:
+This idea is flexible and can be modified for several use cases:

 1. the central server doesn't have to be a github or a like, you can use your own server as a git server.
 1. You can have more than one queue for messages by creating many branches each